 Here’s how endometriosis develops:

 Apana Vayu (vata), a sub dosha of Vata dosha is responsible for downward flow of menstrual blood, urination, bowel movement and child birth.
 When Apana vayu is disturbed or blocked, it leads to irregular and backward flow of Apana vata “Udavarta”.
 Thus, upward flow of apana vata dosha leads to retrograde menstruation and provides conditions for endometrial implants to attach in the pelvic cavity or outside the uterus.

 Pelvic Pain during Periods and Ovulation

 Severe Pain is another characteristic of vata imbalance.
 When vata is disturbed, it leads to blockade, severe pelvic pain, abdominal and menstrual cramps.
 Also, regular menstruation and normal flow of egg (ovulation) is affected due to irregular flow of apana vata.
 This affects menstrual cycle and ovulation, leading to difficulty in conceiving, irregular menstrual flow, heavy menstrual bleeding or scanty periods with extreme pain and bloating.

 Additionally, an imbalance in the vata dosha can cause dryness in the body, leading to a lack of lubrication in the reproductive organs.
 This can cause pain and discomfort during sexual intercourse, which is a common symptom of endometriosis.

 Advanced Stages of Endometriosis

 Pitta dosha and Kapha dosha may also be present in the moderate to severe stages of endometriosis.
-This leads to burning sensation, diarrhea, acidity, IBS symptoms, weight gain, lethargy, heavy menstrual bleeding with clots, and mucus in the stools or menstrual blood.
+This leads to burning sensation, diarrhea, acidity, a combination of Endometriosis and IBS symptoms, weight gain, lethargy, heavy menstrual bleeding with clots, and mucus in the stools or menstrual blood.